-13. Of which bodies corporate (other than the company) are you a director or a shareholder and since when?
+13. Of which bodies corporate (other than the company) are you a director or a shareholder and/or a beneficial owner and since when?

 14. Do you hold directly or indirectly issued capital of any body corporate (other than the company) that is now registered, or that has applied for authorisation, to conduct the business of an ADLA?
 If so, give particulars: